leoncvlt/loconotion/README.md

 # optionally apply notion's dark mode, remove the line below to use the default light mode
 theme = "dark"

+# whether or not to add file extenions to generated Notion page links.
+# Set this to 'false' if your web host supports serving pages without
+# extensions (e.g. GitHub Pages)
+extension_in_links = true

 ## Global Site Settings ##
 # this [site] table defines override settings for the whole site
 # later on we will see how to define settings for a single page